mudler/LocalAI/README.md

 LocalAI is a community-driven project, focused on making the AI accessible to anyone.
 Any contribution, feedback and PR is welcome!
 It was initially created by [mudler](https://github.com/mudler/) at the [SpectroCloud OSS Office](https://github.com/spectrocloud).

 See the [usage](https://github.com/go-skynet/LocalAI#usage) and [examples](https://github.com/go-skynet/LocalAI/tree/master/examples/) sections to learn how to use LocalAI.
+For a list of curated models check out the [model gallery](https://github.com/go-skynet/model-gallery).

 ### How does it work?